Affiliate marketing is divided into different affiliate payment types and models.

 It’s scaling 101.

 Through this approach to affiliate marketing, you’re creating a stronger foundation that will limit the impact of negative events such as being banned from a network or a product falling out of favor.

-Finally, before you go, I’m sure you’re interested in some of the programs that offer each of these types of affiliate payouts.
+I’m sure you’re interested in some of the programs that offer each of these types of affiliate payouts.

 The following are a few suggested networks and affiliate program resources that will help you diversify your affiliate payment methods:

 - Great for all types: Our list of affiliate networks